exabdulbari/IT-Support-Lab/README.md

 - Why NTFS permissions override share permissions
 - How to troubleshoot access denied issues
 - How shared folders are used in corporate environments

+---

+#### **What I Learned**
+- How to diagnose GPO issues using `gpresult`
+- How OU placement affects GPO inheritance
+- How to determine whether settings are User-based or Computer-based
+- Why Group Policy refresh cycles matter

+---

+#